 With its position under threat from the likes of Google, Yahoo! and MSN, the company that once found itself listed as the fourth most important thing to have shaped the internet (behind the web, email and graphical user interfaces) found itself in a precarious position.
 It was adapt or die.

 The underlying reason behind the slow decline of AOL in the early-mid 2000s was a combination of the changing landscape of the world wide web and the company’s failure to anticipate the future.
 Not only had the worldwide shift from dial-up connection to broadband left AOL bereft of its core identity, but new upstarts such as Google and Yahoo! were stealing their ad revenues in broad daylight.
 And, critically, subscribers were leaving en masse for free email providers such as Hotmail and Yahoo.
 For “America’s darling of the internet”, it was clear: big changes were needed for it to survive.

-While the rebrand hasn’t propelled AOL back to the heady heights it reached in the late 1990s – we’re not seeing millions of people cancelling their Gmail accounts and signing up to AOL – it has done exactly what the beleaguered unicorn needed it to do: restored some of its reputation and established its new focus.
-And whilst many eyebrows have been raised over it, there are, without doubt, a few lessons that any business can learn from the rebrand, and rebirth, of AOL.
+While the rebrand hasn’t propelled AOL back to the heady heights it reached in the late 1990s – we’re not seeing millions of people cancelling their Gmail accounts and signing up to AOL – it has done exactly what the beleaguered unicorn needed it to do: restore some of its reputation and establish its new focus.
+And while many eyebrows have been raised over it, there are, without doubt, a few lessons that any business can learn from the rebrand, and rebirth, of AOL.

 Assess where you and your customers are at